County Durham and Darlington

 Alcohol, drug and medication related deaths State Custody related deaths

-Concerns summary HMP Durham had a serious drug problem, but staff lacked awareness and training on overdose policies, leading to complacent responses, inadequate treatment plans, and delayed emergency calls for prisoners under the influence.
+Concerns summary (AI summary) HMP Durham had a serious drug problem, but staff lacked awareness and training on overdose policies, leading to complacent responses, inadequate treatment plans, and delayed emergency calls for prisoners under the influence.

 Kyle Hull